spacemeshos/testnet-guide/guide/install.md

 ## Step 2 - Verify the Installer

-Follow [these steps](auth.md) to verify that the Installer you have downloaded is authentic and not has not been modified by a third party.
-Don't trust, verify!
+You can follow [these steps](auth.md) to verify that the Installer you have downloaded is authentic and not has not been modified by a third party.

 ## Step 3 - Run the Installer